pagkly/Zed/Investopedia4/Target Markets What Everyone Should Know.md

 ## Understanding Target Markets

-Part of the success of selling a good or service is knowing to whom it will appeal and who will ultimately buy it.
+Part of the success of selling a good or service is knowing to whom it [[Will|will]] appeal and who will ultimately buy it.
 That's why businesses spend a lot of time and money to define and monitor its target market.
 That's because not all products and services are meant for every consumer, who are generally cautious with their money.

 Target markets are generally categorized by age, location, income, and lifestyle.
 Defining a specific target market allows a company to home in on specific market factors to reach and connect with customers through sales and marketing efforts.